bluedream1121/A2Net/README.md

 Unfortunately, this issue confuses the comparisons across the methods.
 In producing the PF-PASCAL benchmark comparison in our paper, we’ve used the codes from the previous methods and in doing so we made some mistake in some of evaluation due to the issue.

 Although the overall tendencies of performances between models remain unchanged, scores of some models are overestimated.
 We have posted a new version of our paper in arXiv with all the correct scores measured with bounding box sizes.
-Please refer to this version for the correct scores: https://arxiv.org/abs/1808.02128 and our revised evaluation code..??
+Please refer to this version for the correct scores: https://arxiv.org/abs/1808.02128 .
 We apologize for all this inconvenience.